-Each manuscript is reviewed by two independent reviewers.
-Reviews are based on the, so-called, double-blind review policy.
-Editors ask the Authors to identify at least two reviewers, which does not mean, however, their automatic choice.
+A manuscript that has passed the initial check is reviewed by two or more independent reviewers.
+Reviews are based on the so-called double-blind review policy.
+Editors may ask Authors to identify at least two reviewers, which does not mean, however, their automatic choice.
 The names of reviewers of each publication are not disclosed.
-The manuscript is qualified for printing after obtaining two (2) positive reviews.
-In case of one negative review, the Editorial Board reserves the right to reject the manuscript.
-The list of reviewers is posted on the Journal’s website once a year (in the last issue).
+The manuscript is qualified for printing after obtaining at least two (2) positive reviews.
+In case of even one negative review, the Editorial Board reserves the right to reject the manuscript.
+The list of reviewers is posted on the Journal’s website once a year.

 Guidelines provided by the Ministry of Science and Higher Education: